integromat/vscode-apps-sdk/README.md

 - Cloning issue of components with the same ID (but different character case only)
   - For example: two modules: `myModule`, `mymodule`
   - File extension `.imljson` change to `.iml.json`.
+- All longer actions display the progress/busy notification.

 **IMPORTANT NOTE: Local file structure and all these features for local development
                 are under development and don't have to be stable yet.**

 ### How to use SDK app local development

 The idea is that a developer can `clone` a whole SDK app from Make to local files.
-Files are `downloaded` to the workspace currently opened in VS Code.
+Files are `pulled` to the workspace currently opened in VS Code.
 From this time all local files are "disconnected" from Make until a developer `deploys` them back to Make.
 Therefore a developer can work on changes as long as he needs without touching on the SDK app running in Make.
 When all necessary changes are made locally a developer can `deploy` changes back to Make.
 The whole SDK app can be `deployed` or any `component` can be deployed anytime separately.
 There is also a way to `pull` changes made in Make and update the local files in case somebody is touching to SDK app `codes` directly on Make UI or by VS Code Extension online editing.

 ### Terms used in local development feature